NBA tells head coaches they can go without masks in games - WTMJ

 “You don’t realize how much you miss them. … It’s just great to see things sort of getting back to normal,” Knicks coach Tom Thibodeau said.

+In Los Angeles, public health officials were offering an additional incentive for those who are considering getting vaccinated this weekend.
+Residents of Los Angeles County who get their first dose of the Pfizer or Moderna vaccine, or the one-dose Johnson & Johnson vaccine, on Saturday or Sunday will be eligible to enter a drawing for two season tickets for Los Angeles Lakers games next season.

-More changes could be coming as the playoffs go along.
-The NBA hasn’t ruled out the possibility of having buildings able to return to 100% capacity for the NBA Finals in July, and the league is planning to evaluate whether teams can increase their travel parties starting with the second round of the playoffs.
+More changes to NBA policy could be coming as the playoffs go along.
+The NBA hasn’t ruled out the possibility of arenas returning to 100% capacity for the NBA Finals in July.
+The league also is planning to evaluate whether teams can increase travel parties starting with the second round of the playoffs.

+“We’re making progress.
+We’re moving in the right direction,” Milwaukee coach Mike Budenholzer said.
+“Still a lot of work to be done with the virus and with COVID, but for our fans and for our players, to get to experience this competition, playoff basketball in person … it’s really exciting.”

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports